 A dietitian may join ASMBS as an associate member.
 ASMBS members receive reduced registration at the ASMBS Annual Meeting and Ancillary courses.
 Learn more about ASMBS.

-While TOS and ASMBS have been official Networks, WM DPG collaborates with other groups who have similar goals.
+WM DPG collaborates with other groups who have similar goals.
 These collaborations may be short-term, an advocacy day, or they may involve more ongoing sharing of information.

 Currently, the WM DPG collaborates with the Obesity Action Coalition (OAC) and the Obesity Care Advocacy Network (OCAN) to advance legislative issues that are important for weight management and access to care.